Afirex/KobraOPs/README.md

-Kobra OPs is an security software (Under Development) which provides a custom database with (.afi) extension and uses Custom cipher technique for encryption of data
+Kobra OPs is an security software (Under Development) which provides a custom database with (.afi) extension and uses Custom cipher technique for encryption of data Easy to GUI support both touch and type interface

 it can encrypt image and Textual data , stegnography module will be added soon